Karl Eller: Sports

 As a result of the influence garnered by his leadership at Foster & Kleiser, Eller became a founding investor in several Phoenix area sports teams.
 He invested in the Phoenix Roadrunners in 1967.
 A year later he was a key investor in the Phoenix Suns, Phoenix’s NBA team and first major sports league.
 Eller's ownership group hired future Suns owner Jerry Colangelo as its inaugural general manager.

 He was one of the original Fiesta Bowl Founders serving as a driving force to bring the game to Phoenix in 1971.
 In 1978, Eller made a pitch to the Pac 8 Conference to accept Arizona State University and University of Arizona from the Western Athletic Conference into theirs forming the Pac 10.

 Eller also played an instrumental role putting together a deal with the Bidwill family in 1988 that allowed for the St. Louis Cardinals to move to Arizona.

 Death and Legacy

 Karl Eller died on March 10, 2019, at age 90.

-Eller was recognized in 2001 by the Arizona Historical Society as a historymaker, recognizing him for his contributions to local culture, business and philanthropy.
+Eller was recognized in 2001 by the Arizona Historical Society as an Arizona Historymaker, recognizing him for his contributions to local culture, business and philanthropy.
 Eller was inducted into the Advertising Hall of Fame by the American Advertising Federation in March 2004 in New York City.
 Eller is also the first Arizonan and second outdoor advertising executive to be elected to the Advertising Hall of Fame.

 Karl Eller is the namesake of the Eller College of Management at the University of Arizona, where he was also an alumnus.